-If you enjoyed watching Neon Genesis Evangelion, you’ll love this list of anime like Neon Genesis Evangelion.
+If you enjoyed watching Neon Genesis Evangelion, you’ll love this list of Anime To Watch If You Liked Neon Genesis Evangelion

 It’s one of the best anime to be ever made that even after two decades no other anime has made an equal impact.
 The storyline of this mecha anime introduces a post-apocalyptic world where Tokyo is a futuristic city.